-SoundHound AI has a dual class structure and pursuant to the Business Combination, SoundHound Founders exchanged their shares of SoundHound Class B Common Stock for shares of Class B Common Stock of SoundHound AI which allows SoundHound Founders to also control a majority of the voting power of SoundHound AI after the Business Combination.
+SoundHound AI has a dual class structure and upon the Closing, SoundHound Founders exchanged their shares of SoundHound Class B Common Stock for shares of Class B Common Stock of SoundHound AI which allows SoundHound Founders to also control a majority of the voting power of SoundHound AI after the Closing.

 SoundHound AI qualifies as a "controlled company" within the meaning of the corporate governance standards of Nasdaq.
-Under these rules, a listed company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements, including the requirement that (i) a majority of our Board consists of independent directors, (ii) we have a compensation committee that is composed entirely of independent directors and (iii) director nominees be selected or recommended to the Board by independent directors.
+Under these rules, a listed company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements, including the requirement that (i) a majority of our board of directors consist of independent directors, (ii) we have a compensation committee that is composed entirely of independent directors and (iii) director nominees be selected or recommended to the board by independent directors.
 We are currently in compliance with all of these corporate governance requirements.
 However, SoundHound AI may in the future rely on the corporate governance exemptions as we adopted the dual class common stock structure reflected in our Amended and Restated Charter and qualify as a controlled company.
 To the extent we will rely on any of these exemption, holders of our Class A Common Stock will not have the same protections afforded to shareholders of companies that are subject to all of the corporate governance requirements of Nasdaq and we cannot predict the impact this may have on the price of our Class A Common Stock.

-Delaware law and provisions in our charter documents could make a merger, tender offer, or proxy contest difficult, thereby depressing the trading price of our Class A Common Stock.
+Delaware law and provisions in our charter documents could make a merger, tender offer, or proxy contest difficult, thereby depressing the trading price of our common stock.

-The Amended Charter, Amended Bylaws, and Delaware law contain provisions that could depress the trading price of our Class A Common Stock by acting to discourage, delay, or prevent a change of control of SoundHound AI or changes in SoundHound AI that our management or stockholders may deem advantageous.
+The Amended Charter, Amended Bylaws, and Delaware law contain provisions that could depress the trading price of our common stock by acting to discourage, delay, or prevent a change of control of SoundHound AI or changes in SoundHound AI that our management or stockholders may deem advantageous.
 Among other things, the Amended Charter and Amended Bylaws include the following provisions:

-- permit the Board to establish the number of directors and fill any vacancies and newly created directorships; - authorize the issuance of "blank check" preferred stock that our Board could use to implement a stockholder rights plan; - eliminates the ability of our stockholders to call special meetings of stockholders, except to the extent otherwise provided in the Amended Bylaws; - prohibit stockholder action by written consent, except to the extent otherwise provided in the Amended Bylaws, which requires all stockholder actions to be taken at a meeting of our stockholders; - provide that the Board is expressly authorized to make, alter, or repeal our Amended Bylaws; and - establish advance notice requirements for nominations for election to our Board or for proposing matters that can be acted upon by stockholders at annual stockholder meetings.
+- permit the board of directors to establish the number of directors and fill any vacancies and newly created directorships; - authorize the issuance of "blank check" preferred stock that our board of directors could use to implement a stockholder rights plan; - eliminates the ability of our stockholders to call special meetings of stockholders, except to the extent otherwise provided in the Amended Bylaws; - prohibit stockholder action by written consent, except to the extent otherwise provided in the Amended Bylaws, which requires all stockholder actions to be taken at a meeting of our stockholders; - provide that the board of directors is expressly authorized to make, alter, or repeal our Amended Bylaws; and - establish advance notice requirements for nominations for election to our board of directors or for proposing matters that can be acted upon by stockholders at annual stockholder meetings.